nicktgr15/nicktgr15.github.io-src/content/Analysing-100GB-of-aerial-photos-to-identify-Sea-Lions-using-tensorflow-and-spark.md

 - having a complete submission for the competition by spending just a couple of days on the problem

 The amount of time spent on building the model was kept to as little as possible and of course there are many improvements that could be done on that side.
-Similarly, algorithms like *Select Search* could be employed to speed things up during the classification etc.
+Similarly, algorithms like *Selective Search* could be employed to speed things up during the classification etc.

 Closing, I'd say that I definitely learned a lot by participating and I hope that you also learned something new in this blog post.